gI0baI/fast-flags/README.md

 ```

 ### Fake Lag
-Simulates high latency / desync as you will appear behind in the server than what it looks in the client
+Simulates high latency / desync as you will appear behind in the server than what it looks in the client.

 ```json
 "DFIntS2PhysicsSenderRate": 1
 ```

 ### Wall speeding
-Controllable speed hack by gliding on long walls
+Controllable speed hack by gliding on long walls.

 > [!CAUTION]
 > This Flag is exploitable.